A Taste of the Sweet Side of Prohibition

 Invented in 1922, Charleston Chew is a chewy vanilla, strawberry, or chocolate nougat bar coated in chocolate.
 It became famous for being frozen, snapped, and shared.

 First introduced in the 1930s, Chick-O-Stick blends coconut, peanut butter, and toasted crunch into a uniquely textured treat.
-It’s often compared to a Butterfinger—with a twist.
+It’s often compared to a Butterfinger, but with a twist.

 Created in 1917, the Clark Bar combines crispy peanut butter and chocolate.
 Its bold flavor made it a favorite through World War I, Prohibition, and beyond.